marcuzgabriel/reanimated-animation-library/README.md

 # [WIP] Reanimated-animation-library
 This library provides some nice animation features with the latest reanimated 2+ (hooks) approach.
-The libraray is suitable for all platforms: Web, Android and iOS.
+The library is suitable for all platforms: Web, Android and iOS.
 Maximum performance is achieved by using animation reactions and eliminating useState events.
 This library consists of a BottomSheet, an Appear animation, a Slider and a Morphing SVG Graph component.

 Please note that react-native-reanimated library has a bug when it comes to svg morphing on web which is currently being addressed: https://github.com/software-mansion/react-native-reanimated/issues/1951.
 An example on how to remove it from the BottomSheet until a fix is in place.
 ```Javascript